sagemath/trac_to_gh/Issue 5623.md

 # Issue 5623: 5x speedup in all_graph_colorings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5623

 Original creator: carlohamalainen